-Mission accomplished, Seamus then hid the now almost empty Band-Aid box and shuffled and stumbled his way upstairs to bed.
+Mission accomplished, Seamus then hid the now almost empty Band-Aid box and shuffled and stumbled his way upstairs to the bedroom.

 In the morning, Seamus woke up with searing pain in both his head and backside.
-He opened his eyes to find his wife Mary staring at him from across the room.
+He opened his eyes to find his wife Mary staring at him from across the bedroom.

 She said, “You were drunk again last night weren’t you Seamus?”

 Seamus said timidly, “Why would you say such a mean thing Mary?”

 “Well”, Mary said, “it could be my finding the front door open this morning, or it could be the broken glass at the bottom of the stairs.
 It could even be the drops of blood trailing through the house or your bloodshot eyes, but mostly, I think it’s all those Band-Aids that are stuck on the hall mirror!”